SuM-AIr-JuTT/Super-Flex/README.md

 # Super Flex

-Super Flex is a modern Chrome extension designed for the FlexStudent portal.
+Super Flex is a revised version of Jugaadu-Flex Chrome extension designed for the FlexStudent portal.
 It provides useful student tools with a clean premium interface, customizable themes, and quick automation features.

 ## Features